rcabralc/rcabralc-colorscheme.vim/README.md

 ## Using terminal Neovim

-If you use Neovim in a terminal which supports true colors, the colors will just follow the GUI values if you tell it to use true colors:
+If you use Neovim in a terminal which supports true colors, the GUI values will be used if you configure it accordingly:

 ```bash
 $ NVIM_TUI_ENABLE_TRUE_COLOR=1 nvim